Top 10 Initial Steps To Take For Digital Transformation

 Before deploying any workloads, implement foundational security and compliance controls:

-- Identity management with multi-factor authentication and conditional access (Microsoft Entra ID)
+- Identity management with MFA and Conditional Access via Microsoft Entra ID

 - Network segmentation with virtual networks, firewalls, and security groups